Department of Horticulture (Punjab, India): Center of Excellence and other infrastructure

 The department has established Centers of Excellence for vegetables, fruits, potato and floriculture at Kartarpur, Hoshiarpur, Jalandhar, Ludhiana respectively.
 These centers function as sites for front line demonstrations, training as well as sources of quality planting material.
 Stakeholder activities are organized in these centers for development of horticulture in the state.
 Other infrastructure include potato seed farms, community canning centers, fruit preservation lab, landscape units, mushroom lab and nurseries.
+The Center of Excellence for Vegetables won the SKOCH Award (Silver), while the Center of Excellence for Potato was a semi-finalist at the SKOCH Awards for the year 2023.